 The rest of the day is at leisure so you can stroll along the banks of the Danube, visit the historic Great Market Hall with its endless variety of delicious foods and wines or head to one of the city’s famous thermal baths for a rejuvenating dip.
 Alternatively you can relax at the hotel and indulge in the hotel’s luxurious spa with infinity-edge pool or make use of the state-of-the-art fitness centre.
 This evening we will enjoy a beautiful dinner cruise along the Danube.

 After breakfast join the Golden Eagle Danube Express at Nugyati station after a reception in the Imperial Waiting Room and head to Keszthely on the western shore of Lake Balaton.
-The train is scheduled to be steam-hauled for the first part of our journey.

 At Keszthely we take a tour of the Festetics Palace, a beautiful Baroque palace built on castle ruins in 1745 and expanded 150 years later.
 Alternatively, you can enjoy a relaxing boat cruise on the calm waters of Lake Balaton.
 We re-join the train early evening and have dinner on board as the train heads for Austria.